psycho-baller/snipTube/README.md

   * [ ] before submitting the snip
   * [ ] after submitting the snip (in the popup)
 * [X] Try out [plasmo](https://www.plasmo.com/)
+* [ ] Investigate different OSS LLMs to see which one is the best for this project